 Get Set to Go

-Our Get Set to Go programme aims to improve the quality of life for anyone with a mental health problem through access to sport and physical activity in our local community; Stratford-upon-Avon, Leamington Spa & Rugby.
+Our Get Set to Go programme aims to improve the quality of life for anyone with a mental health problem through access to sport and physical activity in Warwickshire.
 With support from Sport England and the National Lottery, Get Set to Go is proven to overcome the barriers that some of us face when trying to get active.

-As part of the project, we will be running a series of taster sessions throughout 2020 to enable you to try different activities, free of charge.
-Details of taster sessions can be found below.
+As part of the project, we will be running a series of online sessions that are suitable for beginners throughout 2021 to enable you to try different activities, free of charge.
+Upcoming sessions are:

-If you are interested in our taster sessions, finding activities in your local community or helping out please contact the project co-coordinator in your area for more information:
+If you are interested in our sessions, finding activities in your local community or helping out please contact:

 Training: Mental Health Awareness in Sport and Physical Activity